sreehari-krishnakumar/voice_recognition/README.md

-# voice_recognition
 Hello Guys,

 In this code we can convert speech to text.

-For this we need to install a module.
-You can do it by entering the bellow line into your terminal:
+For this the SpeechRecognition module has to be installed.
+This can be done by entering the below line into your terminal:

     pip install SpeechRecognition
 Thank You.